hayashikoki225/arXiv-Summary/README.md

 - Specify the backend and model to use ([summarize.sh](./summarize.sh))
 - Customize the PROMPT to fit to your interests, detailness, expertise etc. ([summarize.sh](./summarize.sh))
 - Edit the example files for format preference: [hep-ex,quant-ph]/example.md
-  You may also just describe in the PROMPT).
+  You may also just describe in the prompt sentences in the script.

 ### Step2: Set up a crontab
 e.g. Run 9pm everyday, output stdout/stderr only for the latest update: